-- Modular company Prefab Logic and other investors have announced they are building a $102.5 million automated volumetric modular construction factory — Autovol — in Nampa, Idaho.
+- Modular company Prefab Logic has announced construction of a $102.5 million automated volumetric modular construction factory — Autovol — in Nampa, Idaho.
 The company said the facility will be able to assist in tackling the affordable housing crisis through high-capacity production of multiunit modular dwellings.

-- Prefab Logic will design the factory with an unnamed robotics development company, and Autovol will operate the facility.
-The factory will produce at a minimum 80% capacity, which translates to at least 1,600 modules per year and will target the expensive West Coast U.S. housing market.
+- The facility will operate at a minimum 80% capacity, which translates to at least 1,600 modules per year, and will target the expensive West Coast U.S. housing market.

 - Preconstruction work at the 52-acre site started in October, and construction is expected to wrap up in early 2020.
 “Autovol will open up with automation far beyond what’s being done in any modular factory today.
 It’s Construction 3.0,” said Autovol CEO Rick Murdock, who, along with Curtis Fletcher, co-founded Prefab Logic.

 Multifamily, hospital and hotel projects — or any type of project that has some element that lends itself to an automated, assembly-line process — is a target of modular builders.
 Given the shortage of skilled labor, the efficiencies realized in the prefabricated modular process could provide the industry some relief.